raw-lab/MetaCerberus/README.md

   --dir-out DIR_OUT     path to output directory, defaults to "results-metacerberus" in current directory. [./results-metacerberus]
   --replace             Flag to replace existing files.
 [False] --keep                Flag to keep temporary files.
-[False] --tmpdir TMPDIR       temp directory for RAY (experimental) [system tmp dir]
+[False]

 Database options:
   --hmm HMM [HMM ...]
 A list of databases for HMMER.
-Use the option --list-db for a list of available databases [KOFam_all] --db-path DB_PATH     Path to folder of databases [Default: under the library path of MetaCerberus]
+'ALL' uses all downloaded databases.
+Use the option --list-db for a list of available databases [KOFam_all]
+  --db-path DB_PATH     Path to folder of databases [Default: under the library path of MetaCerberus]

+MPP options:
+  --address ADDRESS     Address for distributed MPP. local=no networking, host=make this machine a host, ip-address=connect to remote host [local]
+  --port PORT           The port to listen/connect to [24515]

 optional arguments:
   --meta                Metagenomic nucleotide sequences (for prodigal) [False]